IJsselstein, Monday, 04 February 2008 21:20:06

 If you've overstayed your visa, you will be made to pay a fine, based on the number of days you've overstayed, and all visa fees you've had to pay if you had extended them properly.
 At their discretion, custom officials may also arrest you, and prosecute you for the offense.

-Until recently, dual citizenship was generally not possible in the Philippines (the only exception being children born to mixed couples).
+Until several years ago, dual citizenship was generally not possible in the Philippines (the only exception being children born to mixed couples).
 However, since 28 August 2003, a new dual citizenship law is in force, which allows natural born Filipino's to re-obtain their Philippine citizenship if they had lost it due to acquiring another citizenship in a relatively simple procedure at the Philippine Embassy in your country of residence.
 (Be aware that not all countries allow dual citizenship, for example, in Belgium, if somebody (re-)obtains Philippine citizenship he will automatically loose his Belgian citizenship, so please carefully study the consequences of (re-)obtaining Philippine citizenship.)
 Note that this re-acquisition of citizenship automatically extends to your minor children, if they are indicated on the application form.

 Children with at least one parent who is a Philippine citizen are automatically Philippine citizens, but unfortunately few mixed couples know this (or care about it enough).
 When a child is born abroad, both parents will need to go to the Philippine Embassy with their newborn child, bring the required documents (the passports of the parents, original birth certificate, which should include the details in English, and the marriage contract of the parents; non-Philippine documents need to be legalized by the department of foreign affairs of the country they come from) and fill in a birth registration form at the embassy.
 The embassy will put footprints on the form and forward it to Manila.
-While you are there, you can also apply for a Philippine passport for the child - in our case the Philippine embassy in The Hague had the passport ready the same day, at a cost of 65 euros.
+While you are there, you can at the same time apply for a Philippine passport for the child - in our case the Philippine embassy in The Hague had the passport ready the same day, at a cost of 65 euros.

 Having Philippine citizenship has some benefits for your children: they can legally buy land in the Philippines, and stay in the country for unlimited time without visa troubles.
+More information about Dual citizenship from the Bureau of Immigration.

 If you're not a former natural born Filipino, and want to obtain Philippine citizenship, you will be required to give up your original citizenship.
 Naturalization is possible after 10 years (5 years if married to a Filipino) of legal residence in the Philippines.
 In either case, the process is costly and takes considerable time, and it is probably best to consult a lawyer specialized in this field before getting into the process.